 The Regions of Cape Cod

-Still one of the most popular vacation hot spots on the East Coast, the Cape Cod region consists of Cape Cod and the islands of Martha’s Vineyard and Nantucket.
-This area is famous for its amazing scenic beauty of sandy beaches with gently rolling dunes, legendary seafood delights, world-class golfing, whale watching and so much more!
+Still, one of the most popular vacation hot spots on the East Coast, the Cape Cod Region consists of Cape Cod and the islands of Martha’s Vineyard and Nantucket.
+This area is famous for its incredible scenic beauty of sandy beaches with gently rolling dunes, legendary seafood delights, world-class golfing, whale watching and so much more!

 A 45-minute ferry ride takes you “on island” to Martha’s Vineyard, where you can take in the sights and visit its many harbor towns, lighthouses and beaches.
 Explore Oak Bluffs, where you can go for the brass ring at the Flying Horses, the oldest carousel in the world, or stop by the charming and brightly painted Gingerbread Cottages, which were collectively declared a Historic National Landmark back in 1978.
 You can also pay your respects to the gravesite of beloved comedian John Belushi, buried in Abel’s Hill Cemetery after his untimely death in 1982.